 This policy was adopted by: S4A

-S4A have a clear policy on the acceptable use of mobile phones that is understood and adhered to by everyone: staff, children and parents.
+S4A has a clear policy on the acceptable use of mobile phones and watches that is understood and adhered to by everyone: staff, children and parents.
 Abiding by the terms of the club’s mobile phone policy ensures that we all:

 If a member of staff needs to make an urgent personal call they can make a personal call from their mobile in the staff kitchen or outside.